 Camden County: 40.89 miles

-Buckles are only awarded to solo runners.
-Solo runners will be given their buckles upon finishing the CGG 155.
+Buckles are only awarded when you complete the distance you registered for.
+Runners will be given their buckles upon finishing the CGG 155.

 There are no drop downs allowed from CGG 155 to CGG 100.

 All runners will receive a course booklet you must carry at all times.
 At each mandatory check in you will receive a stamp on the booklet.

 At the mandatory check in’s there will be basic aid station supplies such as gels, water, heed and some food.
 Runners are responsible for their own nutrition.

 It is advised to have a support team for the duration of the race but is not mandatory.
 Support teams must not obstruct traffic whatsoever.
 Runners and support teams are expected to respect private property and follow all Georgia traffic laws.

 Littering will not be tolerated.
 So, don’t litter or, you’re in big trouble!

 the cgg 100 mile course from America’s smallest church in Townsend, Ga 31339 to St. Mary’s, Ga Howard Gilmore Waterfront Park